 Deciding When to Sell

-A checklist of the steps to selling a business will help to break down what can be a complex undertaking into smaller, manageable actions.
+A checklist of the steps to selling a business will help to break down what can be a complex undertaking, into smaller, manageable actions.
 It will keep you on track toward your goal and ensure your Amazon FBA business is presented in the best possible light.
-Once you have a solid plan in place, it will make deciding when to sell much easier and a successful outcome feel more attainable.

 If you’re looking for additional information regarding the sale of your Amazon FBA business, follow the link provided to learn about the questions to ask before selling your business.